Page Information/Options

 The default is set to "Yes," so do nothing if you want to add this page to the feed.
 If you do not wish to add this page, click on "No."

-Important Note: If you are making minor edits to an existing page, and want it left in the feed but do not want to update the feed, leave this as "Yes," but remove the checkmark from Update your RSS/Blog It! feed?, just above the Build It! button.
+Important Note: If you're making minor edits to an existing page, and want it left in the feed but do not want to update the feed, leave this as "Yes."

 If you require more information about RSS, visit the RSS section of TNT HQ for an overview.
 For more on how RSS/Blog It! works, return to Site Central and click on the RSS/Blog It! button and review the help pages there.